shahidikram0701/ParallelProgrammingWithCUDA/Project/README.md

     - /bin/bash -c "./m1"

-Please be patient as the CPU implementation is slow and will take several minutes to run.
+The CPU implementation is slow and will take several minutes to run.
 (For instance, a correct implementation with 10k images may take 13+ mins to run).
 If you want to iterate quickly when developing code using smaller batch sizes, see [Specifying Batch Size](#specifying-batch-size).
 When your implementation is correct, you should see output like this:

     Test batch size: 1000
     Loading fashion-mnist data...Done